-Before joining University of Geneva, Professor Blanchet worked in health systems research at the London School of Hygiene and Tropical Medicine since 2010 and was the co-founder and co-Director of the Health in Humanitarian Crises Centre.
+Before joining the University of Geneva, Professor Blanchet worked in health systems research at the London School of Hygiene and Tropical Medicine since 2010 and was the co-founder and co-director of the Health in Humanitarian Crises Centre.

 Professor Blanchet’s research focuses on system resilience and health systems issues in global health, specifically in post-conflict and conflict-affected countries.
-He has developed innovative research approaches based on complexity science and system thinking, and is currently focusing on Women, adolescent and Child Health in humanitarian settings.
-Karl is also developing a priority package of essential health services for countries such as Afghanistan and more generally for humanitarian crises.
+He has developed innovative research approaches based on complexity science and system thinking and focuses on Women, adolescents and Child Health in humanitarian settings.
+Karl is also developing a priority package of essential health services for countries like Afghanistan and, more generally, for humanitarian crises.
 Karl Blanchet was one of the coPI of the Lancet Series on Women’s and Children’s Health in Conflict Settings.

 Professor Blanchet is also the Academic Director of InZone, a University of Geneva academic project offering university courses for refugee populations.

 Prof Blanchet is also a member of the technical working group on Research on Global Health Emergencies at the Nuffield Council on Bioethics.
-He is also a core member of the UHC2030 Technical Working Group on support to countries with fragile or challenging operating environments, and a member of the WHO technical working group on Health Systems Assessment and the WHO technical working group on SRH in emergencies.
+He is also a core member of the UHC2030 Technical Working Group to support countries with fragile or challenging operating environments.
+He is also a member of the WHO technical working group on Health Systems Assessment and the WHO technical working group on SRH in emergencies.

-In early 2021 Prof. Blanchet has been nominated to represent the University of Geneva in the Steering Committee of the Geneva Hub for Education in Emergencies, a new initiative of the Swiss Government.
+In early 2021 Prof. Blanchet was nominated to represent the University of Geneva in the Steering Committee of the Geneva Hub for Education in Emergencies, a new initiative of the Swiss Government.